All Books

 Key Takeaways

-• Some signals from the afterlife are not meant to be heard.
+• Some signals from the afterlife aren't meant to be heard.

-• The dead can be malevolent and want a way back.
+• The dead can be malevolent and desperate to get back.

 Who Should Read